Owfrin/tbs-heroic/README.md

  - Richard_aka_ElTaino.

-Please report any bugs in to me on GitHub, Discord or Reddit.
+Please report any bugs in to me on GitHub, Nexus, Discord or Reddit.
 I am open to any feedback or suggestions.

+The mod comes with full English and Russian localisation.
+The translations to other languages remained vanilla, they do not reflect the changes the mod made.
+If anyone is willing to provide a localisation for the mod, please contact me.
+I'd be happy to get the mod available for as many people as possible.

 ---